develephant/coronium-core-docs/docs-src/docs/server-modules/mongo.md

 # Overview

 !!! note
-    The Mongo module is an abstraction layer providing only specific functionality.
-It is not a full MongoDB client.
-For complex query needs it is recommended that you use the __[MySQL](server-api/mysql/)__ module.
+    The Mongo module has most, but not all, functionality of the full client.
+It is recommended that you manage your databases using an external tool.
+See __[Administration](#administration)__ below.

 # Database